 serious criminal acts.
 The gangs start recruiting kids from the age of 11, with most becoming active gang members at the age of 14.
 With well-paid employment difficult to come by for coloured South Africans, drug smuggling, theft and other illicit activities are a lucrative alternative to regular employment.

-Evidence of neediness is rife in the community, cues form outside the locally charity feeding stations offering one meal a week on a first come first served basis.
+Evidence of neediness is rife in the community, queues form outside the local charity feeding stations offering one meal a week on a first-come-first-served basis.
 Both local primary and secondary schools also offer a free meals service for children who are disadvantaged either through neglect or poverty.

 Racism is still very much an issue in South Africa, but prejudice is now directed towards the coloured communities.
 The most frequently heard complaint amongst coloured people of Manenberg is, not ‘white enough’ under apartheid and are not ‘black enough’ in the new democracy.